SAP-samples/partner-reference-application/Tutorials/33a-B1-Integration.md

 2. Create SAP Business One purchase orders from Poetry Slams and display purchase order information on the object page of a poetry slam using OData APIs with principal propagation.

+## How to Enhance the Application Step by Step

+To explore the ERP integration with the Poetry Slam Manager, you have two options:

+1. Clone the repository of the Partner Reference Application.
+Check out the [*main-multi-tenant*](../../../tree/main-multi-tenant) branch and enhance the application step by step.

+2. Alternatively, check out the [*main-multi-tenant-features*](../../../tree/main-multi-tenant-features) branch where the ERP integration is already included.

+The following section describes how to enhance the **main-multi-tenant** branch (option 1).

 ## Enhance the Core Application for ERP Integration

 In this section, you learn how to import the SAP Business One OData service as a "remote service" into your SAP Cloud Application Programming Model (CAP) project and how to use the OData service to create SAP Business One purchase orders to allow the procurement of anything required for the organization or staging of your poetry slams.